Get stories and expert advice on all things related to college and parenting.

-Getting to know a new college campus is a big task.
+Getting to know a new college is a big task.

-One of the first things you can do is to make sure your student understands that asking for help isn’t a sign of weakness or an admission of failure.
-Independence doesn’t mean doing everything on your own.
+One of the first things you can do is ensure your student understands that asking for help isn't a sign of weakness or an admission of failure.
+Independence doesn't mean doing everything on your own.
 It means knowing what you need and advocating for those needs.

 The wise student will use every tool available, but asking others for help isn't always easy.
 Assure your student that, although you will be there for emotional support, they should use the many resources available on campus to help them succeed.

 The sooner your student gets to know their new campus, the sooner they can take advantage of the help that's provided.
 Here are six resources that are available at almost every college or university, large or small.
 Talk to your student about being the truly wise student who will make the most of each.